detsam/indepstate-cc/app/config/README.md

 customize any of them, copy the desired file to a `config` directory inside the application's user data path (see Electron's `app.getPath('userData')`) and edit it there.
 Files in this user data `config` folder override the defaults in this directory; values are deep‑merged onto the bundled configuration.
-When running from source, a `./config` folder in the project root is also checked for overrides, but settings under the user data path take precedence.
+A `config` folder alongside the application (or the project root when running from source) is also checked for overrides, but settings under the user data path take precedence.

 Example: